 What about confidentiality?

 Sessions are held in a quiet, private room.
-The psychologist works as part of a multi-disciplinary team and will make a note in your medical file which includes a summary of our discussion.
+The psychologist works as part of a multi-disciplinary team and will make notes in your medical file which includes a summary of our discussion.
 When the psychologist writes to you they will copy in your GP and other relevant clinicians where appropriate.

 If you tell the psychologist information which you would rather is not passed on then please discuss this with the psychologist.
 Usually there are only a few reasons why such ‘sensitive’ information would be shared: